RamintaVIL/websiteAPI-testing-with-postman/README.md

-# API Testing with Postman & Newman
+# 🌍 API Testing with Postman & Newman

-This project implements automated API tests using Postman to test the API documented at Automation Exercise API.
-The test suite includes a mix of GET, POST, PUT, and DELETE requests, with checks for response status codes and assertions for response body formats.
+This project implements automated API tests using Postman and Newman to test the API documented at Automation Exercise API.
+The test suite includes a variety of GET, POST, PUT, and DELETE requests, with validations for response status codes and checks for response body formats.
 The API accepts data in form-data format.

-## Test Cases
+## 🧪 Test Cases

 The test suite consists of the following 7 test cases, covering different types of requests.
 Each test case is designed to verify both the status and the structure of the response.

-1. GET /productsList
+1. #### 🛒 GET /productsList

-   Method: GET
-   Endpoint: /productsList
-   Description: Retrieves the entire list of products available in the system.
+    Retrieves the entire list of products available in the system.

-2. POST /productsList
+2. #### 🚫 POST /productsList - Verifying Unsupported Methods

-   Method: POST
-   Endpoint: /productsList
-   Description: Adds a new product to the product list using form-data.
-The request should include necessary product details like name, price, and category.
+    Verifies that a POST request is not supported for the /productsList endpoint, which should only support GET requests.

-3. DELETE /verifyLogin
+3. #### 🔑 DELETE /verifyLogin - Invalid Request Method

-   Method: DELETE
-   Endpoint: /verifyLogin
-   Description: Deletes the login session of a user, effectively logging them out.
+    Attempts to delete a user login session using the /verifyLogin endpoint with a DELETE request, which is not supported by the API.

-4. POST /createAccount
+4. #### 👤 POST /createAccount

-   Method: POST
-   Endpoint: /createAccount
-   Description: Creates a new user account by submitting user details (e.g., name, email, password) via form-data.
+    Creates a new user account by submitting user details (e.g., name, email, password) via form-data.

-5. DELETE /deleteAccount
+5. #### 🗑 DELETE /deleteAccount

-   Method: DELETE
-   Endpoint: /deleteAccount
-   Description: Deletes an existing user account.
-Requires user authentication and the user ID to be passed in the request.
+    Deletes an existing user account.
+Requires user authentication and the user email to be passed in the request.

-6. PUT /updateAccount
+6. #### ✏️ PUT /updateAccount

-   Method: PUT
-   Endpoint: /updateAccount
-   Description: Updates an existing user account’s details (e.g., name, email, password).
+    Updates an existing user account’s details (e.g., name, email, password).
 This requires passing the updated information via form-data.

-7. GET /getAccountDetailByEmail
+7. #### 📧 GET /getAccountDetailByEmail
-   Method: GET
-   Endpoint: /getAccountDetailByEmail
-   Description: Fetches the account details of a user based on their email address.
+    Fetches the account details of a user based on their email address.

-## 🎯 Getting Started
+## 🚀 Getting Started

-### 💫 Prerequisites
+### ⚙️ Prerequisites

 Before you can run the test cases locally, ensure you have the following installed: